 - Objectivity of the publication's review process (e.g. blind/editorial/peer review)

-- The Journal Quality List compiled by Prof. Anne-Wil Harzing is a collation of journal rankings from a variety of sources.
+Journal Quality List - Prof. Anne-Wil Harzing // The Journal Quality List compiled by Prof. Anne-Wil Harzing is a collation of journal rankings from a variety of sources.
 It is published primarily to assist academics to target papers to journals of an appropriate standard.
 The listing covers academic journals in the areas of Economics, Finance, Accounting, Management, and Marketing.

 There are a wide variety of Web sites that build profiles of researchers.
-Some focus on social networking (connecting people working on simialr topics, for example) while others are more like RefWorks and allow the researcher to display bibliographic production.
-With most of them, the researcher has the option of contibuting to or maintaining the profile.
-Below, we will outline some of the resources we have found and their potential for use.
+Some focus on social networking (connecting people working on similar topics, for example) while others allow the researcher to display bibliographic production.

 Note: All of the databases in this section create metrics (such as the h-index for researchers).
 This data is publicly available.

-- The researcher ID is a feature that Scopus has incorporated directly into their product.
+Scopus // The researcher ID is a feature that Scopus has incorporated directly into their product.
 All faculty are urged to search for themselves in Scopus and closely examine the results.
 The profiles are created by an automatic process and many "imperfections" have been noticed.
 In many cases, the researcher's publications are split into multiple IDs.
 There is a "merge" function in Scopus that will allow anyone to fix this problem.
-For other inaccuracies, Scopus offers the Author Feedback Wizard
+For other inaccuracies, Scopus offers the Author Feedback Wizard.

-- MAS has some of the most powerful bibliometrics options available.
-It enables the camparisions of institutions or departments within institutions based on their h-indexes.
+Microsoft Academic Search // MAS has some of the most powerful bibliometrics options available.
+It enables the comparisons of institutions or departments within institutions based on their h-indexes.
 Individuals may create a profile by signing into MAS through the UNB login (yes, your regular old ID and PIN work).
 Once in, profile maintenance is a snap, as missing items may be uploaded in the form of a BibTex file (which you can create in RefWorks or, see above, EndNote Web).

-- This service is mainly for researchers in the Social Sciences.
+ScholarUniverse // This service is mainly for researchers in the Social Sciences.
 It links names with all of our ProQuest databases (such as Sociological Abstracts.
-To claim and edit your profile, preform a name search and then register for the service.
+To claim and edit your profile, perform a name search and then register for the service.

 Metrics in Promotion and Tenure